-Jaime Brockett is a A New England-based folk singer.
+Jaime Brockett is a New England-based folk singer.
 He enjoyed cult status in the 1969-early 1970s era.
 On his debut album, Remember the Wind and the Rain, he plays guitar, banjo, and dulcimer.
-Brockett was a favorite of devotees of late night progressive rock FM radio stations, particularly with his thirteen minute long adaptation of Lead Belly's (via Blind Lemon Jefferson) "The Titanic", rechristened The Legend of the U.S.S.
+Brockett was a favorite of devotees of late night progressive rock FM radio stations, particularly with his thirteen-minute-long adaptation of Lead Belly's (via Blind Lemon Jefferson) "The Titanic", rechristened The Legend of the U.S.S.
 Titanic, co-written with Chris Smither.

 Text from this biography licensed under creative commons license